r-findley/data_quest_rearc/infrastructure/INFRASTRUCTURE_README.md

 ## Resources

+### Cloudwatch Event

+A cloudwatch event was set up to run the Lamba One function at 130p Pacific time each day.

+### Lambda Functions

+Lambda functions are being used to handle the gathering of data as well as processing that data to perform analytics.

+### Permissions/Policies

+Permissions and policies were added to handle access to the functions and buckets.

+### Random IDs

+Random IDs are being created to append to the end of resource names to ensure unique values are being used each time resources are created.

+### Roles

+A sandbox role and a management role are being created using modules to allow access to the various accounts.

 ### S3 Bucket

 An S3 bucket is being created to house the data files that were gathered in parts 1 and 2 of the data quest.
 The bucket has a private access policy.

-### Roles

-A sandbox role and a management role are being created using modules to allow access to the various accounts.

 ### SQS

 Two separate queues are set up within this project, one being the standard queue and another being a deadletter queue.

-### Random IDs

-Random IDs are being created to append to the end of resource names to ensure unique values are being used each time resources are created.

 ## Notes